Question: Does IBD Cause Night Sweats?

 One of the symptoms of a flare-up of IBD is a fever.
 During the night, the fever may spike several times, causing body temperature to raise and lower.
-If you're covered up with a sheet and blanket, you'll probably start to sweat.
-At first you may not wake up, but then your body temperature will lower, you'll start to feel cold and uncomfortable, and then you'll wake up soaking wet.
+If you're wearing pajamas and are covered up with a sheet and blanket, you'll probably start to sweat.
+At first you may not wake up, but then your body temperature will lower, you'll start to feel cold and uncomfortable, and then eventually you'll wake up soaking wet.

-The best way to deal with night sweats is to be prepared for them.
+The best way to deal with night sweats that you can't prevent is to be prepared for them.
 Some tips for dealing with night sweats include:

 - Don't turn too many lights on when you get up with the night sweats, it will only wake you up further.

 - Have a change of clothes and bedding close at hand, so that you can get dried off and get back to bed as quick as possible.

 - Keep some cold water by your bedside to help cool you off when you wake up.